Battle over Confederate monuments renewed after Charlottesville violence

 Symbols of the Confederacy have once again become a source of intense controversy as protesters on both sides have engaged in heated protests over their removal.

-On Monday evening, protesters toppled a Confederate monument in in Durham, North Carolina, using a ladder and rope, according to NBC affiliate WRAL.
+On Monday night, protesters toppled a Confederate monument in Durham, North Carolina, using a ladder and rope, according to NBC affiliate WRAL.

+The decision to remove the Confederate Soldiers Monument was not condoned by authorities.
+The Durham County Sheriff's Office said Tuesday that they want to identify those involved and will seek vandalism charges.

+"I am grateful the events that unfolded Monday evening did not result in serious injury or the loss of life, but the planned demonstration should serve as a sobering example of the price we all pay when civil disobedience is no longer civil," Sheriff Mike Andrews said in a statement.

 Related: Charlottesville Suspect Denied Bond at First Court Appearance